Ivan Goff: Hollywood

 Goff worked as a journalist in Hollywood.
 In January 1937 he signed a writing contract with Warner Bros.
 He was linked romantically with fellow Australian expatriate, actor Constance Worth.
 He adapted the book The Story of San Michele although it was not made.
 In 1938, he was reported as working on a version of Svengali.

 He eventually became a staff writer at Republic Studios.
 His work included uncredited contributions to several of the westerns in The Three Mesquiteers series, and a Gene Autry vehicle, Sunset in Wyoming (1941).
+At Republic Goff first met Ben Roberts who says Goff was working on a Three Mesquiteers script for John Wayne while Roberts was collaborating with Sidney Sheldon on a district attorney movie.
+Roberts called Goff "a fellow with a proper English accent...
+We couldn't figure out what he was doing, writing a cowboy movie.
+We assumed his idea of dialogue was writing 'Cut them off at the pass, dear chaps'."

-He then joined the staff at Warner Bros.
+Goff then joined the staff at Warner Bros.
 He was working on a picture called Stuff of Heroes for Jane Bryan.